Awesome

 java -jar gdx-liftoff-VERSION.jar

 You must build with Java 17 or newer!
 Gradle's current version, as well as current Android tools, now require your installed JDK to be version 17 or higher.
 Regardless of what platforms you target, Gradle 8.10 and up need a JDK with a version at least 17!
 You can still target other releases, as low as 8 typically, while building with any of the JDK versions 17 and up.
 All stable target releases of Java from 8 to 23 work here now.
-We use Gradle 8.10.2 because it works out-of-the-box with Java 23 (even though it was just released!).
+We use Gradle 8.11.1 because it works out-of-the-box with Java 23 (even though it was only recently released!).

 If you have any trouble, you can try our 🐛Troubleshooting Guide🐛.